Eschatologue/CM_wiki/docs/class/monk/index.md

 - **Flurry of Blows.** You can spend 1 Discipline Point to use Flurry of Blows and make three Unarmed Strikes with it instead of two.
 - **Patient Defense.** When you spend a Discipline Point to use Patient Defense, you gain a number of Temporary Hit Points equal to two rolls of your Martial Arts die.
 - **Step of the Wind.** When you spend a Discipline Point to use Step of the Wind, you can choose a willing creature within 5 feet of you that is Large or smaller.
 You move the creature with you until the end of your turn.
-The creature’s movement doesn’t provoke Opportunity Attacks.
+The creature's movement doesn't provoke Opportunity Attacks.

 ## Level 10: Self-Restoration

 Through sheer force of will, you can remove one of the following conditions from yourself at the end of each of your turns: Charmed, Frightened, or Poisoned.

-In addition, forgoing food and drink doesn’t give you levels of Exhaustion.
+In addition, forgoing food and drink doesn't give you levels of Exhaustion.

 ## Level 13: Deflect Energy